Mahedi-Hasan10/Assignment01/README.md

 # Assignment01
-This is a simple django project. this project is my first assignment on Phitron
+This is a simple django project. this project is my first Django assignment on Phitron